CICDAutoDeploy/autodeploy-landing/README.md

 - 📄 **Repository:** https://github.com/CICDAutoDeploy/autodeploy-landing

-## 🔐 Auth & User Model Overview
+## 🔐 Auth, Roles, and Admin Surface

-The landing SPA integrates with the AutoDeploy backend's authentication system to show account state and pro/admin status in the navbar.
+The landing SPA integrates with the AutoDeploy backend's authentication system to show account state and pro/admin status in the navbar and expose a minimal admin surface.

 - Backend sets an HTTP-only `mcp_session` cookie after local or GitHub OAuth login.
 - Frontend calls `GET ${VITE_API_BASE_URL}/api/me` (via `fetchCurrentUser()`) to hydrate: